andrecamerino/slidedown/README.md

 Built for students who want to use AI to study smarter: summarise a lecture, generate flashcards, ask questions about the content, or get a plain-English explanation of a tricky topic.
 No technical knowledge required - just drop your file in and copy the output.

 Works with PDF and PowerPoint files up to 50 MB.
-Nothing is uploaded to a server; all parsing happens in your browser.
+Nothing is uploaded to a server; all parsing happens in your browser - perfect for those confidential university notes and modules.

 ## Screenshots